European shares hit again by Chinese manufacturing data

 "With the weak data coming out, we're going to see the negative sentiment from the last few weeks continuing," he said.

-Investor fears over Chinese growth contributed to a drop in European shares in August, with the FTSEurofirst 300 completing its biggest monthly loss in four years on Monday.
+Investor fears over Chinese growth contributed to a drop in European shares in August, with the FTSEurofirst 300 chalking up its biggest monthly loss in four years on Monday.

 In aggregate, euro zone manufacturing growth eased last month, with Italian and French factory PMIs falling.

-Among individual fallers on the STOXX Europe 600, Man Group dropped 4.2 percent.
+The biggest individual decline on the STOXX Europe 600 was in Man Group shares.
+They fell 5.3 percent.
 The hedge fund fell after Bloomberg reported that the boss of its China unit was taken into custody as part of an investigation into recent market volatility.

 Europe bourses in 2015: link.reuters.com/pap87v